amplabs-ai/amplabs/README.md

 #### MATLAB Examples

-The below examples are matlab files that can run on a matlab instance.
+The below examples are matlab files that can run on a computer with an active MATLAB license and application installed.

 1. [Basic Plotting](https://github.com/amplabs-ai/examples/blob/main/matlab/basic_plot.m)

 # How to Contribute

-All great contributions start with an ticket.
+Thank you for your interest in contributing to the AmpLabs Community.

 If you know what feature you would like to see, please create a GitHub Issue.
 * To contribute changes to the documents or code base, visit [GitHub Issues](https://github.com/amplabs-ai/amplabs/issues)